nateberkopec/dotcom/_posts/2016-01-07-what-http2-means-for-ruby-developers.md

 ), it's magical web-speed pixie dust!
 Let's get it going!

 {% marginnote "![](http://i.imgur.com/rHXhQoM.jpg)<br>Uh, hello Aaron?
 Yeah, could you like, fix Rack please?" %}
 Well, no. Not really.
 Ilya Grigorik has written an experimental HTTP/2 webserver in Ruby, but it's not compatible with Rack, and therefore not compatible with any Ruby web framework.
 While [@tenderlove](http://tenderlovemaking.com/) has done [some](https://github.com/tenderlove/the_metal) [experiments](https://github.com/tenderlove/arghhh) [with HTTP/2](https://twitter.com/tenderlove/status/626044968419721217), Rack remains firmly stuck in an HTTP/1.1 world.
-While it was discussed that this would change with Rack 2 and Rails 5, very little actually changed.
+[While it was discussed that this would change with Rack 2 and Rails 5](https://github.com/tenderlove/the_metal/issues/5), very little actually changed.
 Until the situation changes at the Rack level, Rails and all other Ruby web frameworks are stuck with HTTP/1.1.

 Part of the reason why progress has been slow here (other than, apparently, that [@tenderlove](http://tenderlovemaking.com/) is the only one that wants to work on this stuff) is that Rack is thoroughly designed for an HTTP/1.1 world.
 In a lot of ways, HTTP/2's architecture will probably mean that whatever solution we come up with will bear more resemblance to ActionCable than it does to to Rack 1.0.

+Ilya Grigorik, Google's public web performance advocate, [has laid out 4 principles for the web architecture of the future](https://www.igvita.com/2012/01/18/building-a-modern-web-stack-for-the-realtime-web/).
+Unfortunately, Rack is incompatible with most of these principles:

+* **Request and Response streaming should be the default**.
+While it isn't the default, Rack at least supports streaming responses (it has for a while, at least).
+* **Connections to backend servers should be persistent**.
+I don't see anything in Rack that stops us from doing this at the moment.
+* **Communication with backend servers should be message-oriented**.
+Here's one of the main hangups - Rack is designed around the request/response cycle.
+Client makes a request, server makes a response.
+While we have some limited functionality for server pushes (see [ActionController::Live::SSE](http://api.rubyonrails.org/classes/ActionController/Live/SSE.html)), communication in Rack is mostly designed around request/response, not arbitrary messages that can go in either direction.
+* **Communication between clients and backends should be bi-directional**.
+Another problem for Rack - it isn't really designed for pushes straight from the server without a corresponding request.
+Rack essentially assumes it has direct read/write access to a socket, but HTTP/2 complicates that considerably.

+If you're paying attention, you'll realize these 4 principles sound a hell of a lot like WebSockets.
+HTTP/2, in a lot of ways, obviates Ruby developers' needs for WebSockets.
+[As I mentioned in my guide to ActionCable](https://www.nateberkopec.com/2015/09/30/action-cable.html), WebSockets are a layer *below* HTTP, and one of the major barriers of WebSocket adoption for application developers will be that many of the things you're used to with HTTP (RESTful architecture, HTTP caching, redirection, etc) need to be *re-implemented* with WebSockets.
+Once HTTP/2 gets a JavaScript API for opening bi-directional streams to our Rails servers, the reasons for using WebSockets at all pretty much evaporate.

-With those hurdles aside, HTTP/2 could bring, potentially, huge performance benefits to Ruby web applications.
+When these hurdles are surmounted, HTTP/2 could bring, potentially, great performance benefits to Ruby web applications.

 ## HTTP/2 Changes That Benefit Rubyists